sajee05/Obsidian/00 Notes/Sociology/Paper 1/A. Unit 1. Sociology - The Discipline.md

 ## Topics:

 - [ ] modernity and social changes in Europe and emergence of Sociology
-- [ ] french and insutrial revolution
+- [ ] french and indsutrial revolution
 - [ ] enlightenment and renaissance
 - [ ] scope of subjection
 - [ ] comparison w other social sciences
 - [ ] sociology and commonsense.

+## Notes

+### Modernity and social changes in Europe and emergence of Sociology.